-Below are links to some of my commercial work for YP360 clients.
+Below are links to some of my commercial work for YP360.
 All these tours were shot in four directions per node using the Sigma 8mm lens.
 They were all shot in HDR over a 10 stop range resulting in 6 frames in each direction for each white balance setting.
 The exteriors were shot with one white balance and the interiors were shot with the exterior white balance and usually a tungsten white balance for the interior lighting.
 For these tours, I just shot the panoramas as a contractor for Everyscape.
 The Everyscape team assembled the panoramas into the virtual tours you see.
-However, I can do all the same processing myself.
+However, I can do all the same processing myself, as indicated by the sample at the top of this page, and you get an entirely custom product.

 McGrady’s Irish Pub in Charlottesville,VA